Logiqx/gps-wizard/docs/gpx/issues/gpsresults.md

 </trkpt>
 ```

-The correct order is shown below, also with "cog" renamed to "course" to confirm with the GPX schema:
+The correct order is shown below, also with "cog" renamed to "course" to conform with the GPX 1.0 schema:
 ```xml
 <trkpt lat="50.154425200" lon="-5.027364900">
     <ele>-0.60</ele>